Zapit-Optostim/zapit_CAD/Parts_List.md

 ## 5. Tools and small parts
+The following is a list of small parts and tools needed to build the system.

 * Hex keys: 1.5 mm, 2.5 mm, 3/32, 0.05"
 * 3x 3 mm grub screws.
-5 mm long are fine.
+5 mm long are fine too
 * [SM1 lens tool](https://www.thorlabs.com/thorproduct.cfm?partnumber=SPW602)